-4.1.2 The County Council has invested in an ICT modernisation programme, Digital Norfolk Ambition, which has resulted in all operational staff (including all feed and food officers) in the Service receiving a new laptop with enhanced functionality.
-The Service continues to invest in modern ICT systems and provides its annual Local Authority Enforcement Monitoring System (LAEMS) return via a direct download to the FSA.
+4.1.2 The Service continues to invest in modern ICT systems and provides its annual Local Authority Enforcement Monitoring System (LAEMS) return via a direct download to the FSA.
 Access to the Internet, to the APP Civica database and to other information systems is seen as a vital resource for operational staff.
-The Service uses the UK FSS iNet database for recording, managing and submitting food and feed sampling data.
+The Service currently uses the UK FSS iNet database for recording, managing and submitting food and feed sampling data.
+As a result of withdrawal of funding by the FSA the Service is aware that UK FSS iNet will cease to be supported from the end of March 2018.
+At the time of writing this plan the Service is awaiting further instruction from the FSA as to how the replacement system for data transfer will operate.

-All food and feed law enforcement officers have been issued with mobile telephones and digital cameras.
-All officers have been issued with laptop computers.
+All food and feed law enforcement officers have been issued with laptops computers, mobile telephones and digital cameras.
 The Service does not have an individual budget for ICT as such matters have now been transferred to corporate funding.

-4.1.3 No fixed amount is set aside for legal costs with specific regard to food and feed law.
-However a general legal cost header is allocated to the budget, the budgeted amount for 2017/2018 being £58,000.
+4.1.2 No fixed amount is set aside for legal costs with specific regard to food and feed law.
+However a general legal cost header is allocated to the budget, the budgeted amount for 2018/2019 being £51,000.